xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

 To move from E1 to E2, at least one of the following concrete steps should be realized:

 1. Implement a prototype tool that, given descriptions of simple dynamic problems and data structures, computes approximate `Slack_dyn` and `Tension_DS` and logs the results for a set of standard benchmarks.
-2. Build a small library of synthetic dynamic problems and operation sequences together with their estimated `I_req`, and demonstrate that the tool flags clearly impossible designs as high-tension.
+2. Build a small library of synthetic dynamic problems and operation sequences together with their estimated `I_req`, and demonstrate that the tool flags clearly impossible designs as high tension.

-These steps remain at the effective layer: they use existing mathematical results and information estimates without exposing any TU deep generative rules.
+These steps remain at the effective layer.
+They use existing mathematical results and information estimates without exposing any TU deep generative rules.

-### 9.3 Long-term role in the TU program
+### 9.3 Long term role in the TU program

 In the long run, Q060 is expected to: